$\vDash$ is used for semantic ideas, while $\vdash$ is used for syntactical ideas.

 Any recursively axiomatized and consistent logical system $\sys$ with its axioms containing Peano’s Axioms is incomplete.

 Note that completeness holds in sentential logic and first order logic, but fails in second order logic because it has too much expressive power.
-Compeleteness theorem is likely to fail in infinitary logic systems.
+Completeness theorem is likely to fail in infinitary logic systems.
 Generally, if a logic is more complicated (more expressive power), it’s more likely that completeness theorem fails in that logic.

 Definition.
 Witness